OSGeo/OSGeoLive-doc/doc/sponsors.rst

   :target: http://jirotech.com

-Jirotech provides sustaining resources and staff toward the management and packaging of software onto the OSGeo-Live DVD.
+Jirotech provides sustaining resources and staff toward the management and development of the OSGeo-Live project.

 .. image:: /images/logos/ucd_ice_logo.png
   :alt: Information Center for the Environment at the University of California, Davis